South Korean tech giant Kakao's founder arrested in stock price manipulation case

 Kim, 58, denied the allegations, according to the Seoul prosecutors' office.
 He was not immediately available for comment.

+Another Kakao executive and the head of the equity fund have already been indicted in the case, according to the prosecutors' office.

-Kakao Corp. is best known for its hugely popular local mobile chat app, called Kakao Talk.
-The company has used the popularity of its mobile messenger to branch into banking, online shopping and other services in recent years.
+Kakao Corp. is best known for its hugely popular free mobile chat app, called Kakao Talk.
+It reportedly had about 41 million active users in South Korea, a country with 52 million people, as of December.
+The company has used the popularity of its mobile messenger to branch into banking, online shopping, gaming and other services in recent years.

+Kakao Corp. said in a statement Tuesday that “the current situation is regrettable.”
+It said it will strive to minimize the management gap but didn't directly address Kim's arrest.

 SM Entertainment's top executives had objected to Hybe's attempt to increase ownership of the company, describing it as a hostile takeover attempt and saying it would lead to monopolization of the industry, pushing up costs for fans.
 It also said that SM artists might not be prioritized if Hybe controlled the firm.